jncraton/ubuntu-server-student-env/readme.md

 `curl https://raw.githubusercontent.com/jncraton/ubuntu-server-student-env/master/setup | bash`

 For a complete list of packages and tools that are available, view the `setup` script.
-By default, this includes a lot of programming languages.
-You may want to download and modify the setup script if these will not be needed.
+There are a few flags provided to add packages that may be useful only in certain courses.
+Here's the complete usage that can be viewed by running `./setup -?`:

+  SYNOPSIS
+  ./setup: [-lsd]

+  DESCRIPTION

+  Installs packages and configures system

+    -l Include uncommon programming languages
+    -s Include data stores
+    -d Include data science tools and languages

+  This program is idempotent, so a newer version can be run on an existing system without issues.

 Adding Students
 ---------------